srhjhnsn/srhjhnsn.github.io/_pages/cv.md

 * February 2023 - Present: GIS Lab Proctor
   * UMBC
   * Duties include:
-    * Running GIS Lab on campus
+    * Responsible for operating the GIS & Cartography labs
-    * Assisting students with GIS Lab assignments during open lab hours
+    * Assisted students with GIS lab assignments during open lab hours
+    * Helped Lab Director with duties as assigned including setting up outdoor & indoor labs for classes, fixing and setting up computers, and testing GIS equipment to ensure it is functional
-    * Opening and closing the lab
+    * Ensured lab policies were followed, and was responsible for opening & closing the lab
-    * Helping with various tasks as needed
-    * Ensuring lab policies are followed

 * October 2022 - Present: Data Collector